Julián López Escobar: Biography

-Julián López Escobar caped his first bull at the young age of nine and his family enrolled him in the Madrid Academy of Tauromachy.
+Julián López Escobar caped his first bull at the young age of nine, and his family enrolled him in the Madrid Academy of Tauromachy.
 After years of studying, he moved to Mexico to perform in bullfights, as Spain required novilleros (junior matador) to be of at least 16 years of age.
 On March 16, 1997, at the age of 14, López Escobar made his bullfighting debut in Texcoco, Mexico.
-He finished with a standing ovation and received two bulls' ears.
+He finished with a standing ovation and received two bull's ears.
 Approximately one year later, on September 18, 1998, López Escobar received his alternativa in Nîmes, France, with José María Manzanares as his "godfather" and Ortega Cano standing as witness.
 At age 15, he became the youngest professional bullfighter in the history of the sport.

 By the age of 17, Julián had become the highest-paid bullfighter in history.
 Julián often placed his own banderillas (spiked banners), which is typically the job of the banderillero.
 Additionally, in three out of his 134 performances in 1999, he was the lone matador.
-During the San Fermin festival in Pamplona, Spain in 2010, he was injured and had to be hospitalized after a bull gored him in the thigh, stomach and scrotum.
+During the San Fermin festival in Pamplona, Spain,n in 2010, he was injured and had to be hospitalized after a bull gored him in the thigh, stomach, and scrotum.